 If you are an employer within the scope of the Act on Co-operation within Undertakings, you must notify your TE Office of your cooperation negotiations.
 This notification must be made no later than the beginning of the procedure.

 The maximum duration of the start-up grant has been temporarily extended to a total of up to 18 months.
 For more information, please visit the TE Services website(external link).

 Enter Espoo helps start-ups, investors and large companies find each other – now with new means.
 For the time being, the encounters occur through online meetings between pre-selected start-ups and large companies.
-Events are organised throughout the year, so it is worth creating a company profile in the Launchpad online service in order to receive targeted information from Enter Espoo on other actors and cooperation opportunities, events, meetings, innovation competitions and internationalisation trips.
+Events are organised throughout the year, so it is worth creating a company profile in the Dealroom online service in order to receive targeted information from Enter Espoo on other actors and cooperation opportunities, events, meetings, innovation competitions and internationalisation trips.
 The service is free of charge and also enables direct contact between the different actors.
-Register your company with Launchpad(external link).
+Read more and register your company with Launchpad.(external link)

 Does your company have work to do, but lacks people to do it?
 Sometimes there comes a time when there is no longer enough work for everyone or the work changes its shape.
 Even in these changing situations, we can find a solution together.